pico-cs/mqtt-gateway/README.md

 Beside using a configuration directory the configuration files can be embedded in the gateway executable:
 - store them in as part of the source code directory at mqtt-gateway/cmd/gateway/config and
 - build the binary

 This is the prefered method using a static or default configuration.
-During the gateway start the embeeded configuration files are scanned before the 'external' configuration files (configDir parameter) are scanned, so an external configuration of an object would overwrite an embedded one.
+During the gateway start the embedded configuration files are scanned before the 'external' configuration files (configDir parameter), so an external object configuration would overwrite an embedded one.

 ### Configuration examples
 ...todo